jrchang612/MoonBoardRNN/README.md

 #### DeepRouteSet

 To run GradeNet, open the jupyter notebook in `\model\DeepRouteSet_v4.ipynb` and follow the instructions.
 You can either re-run the experiments, or load the pretrained weights `\model\DeepRouteSetMedium_v1.h5`.
+The code in this file is largely modified from a Coursera problem exercise "Improvise a Jazz Solo with an LSTM Network", which is originally modified from https://github.com/jisungk/deepjazz.

 #### Predict the grade of generated problems